-n 1827, tea was discovered to have a caffeine of its own called "theine".
-It was soon realized that this caffeine and the caffeine found in coffee were identical.
-Yet, drinkers of tea and coffee experience stark differences in their effects on the body and mind, and questions have surrounded the topic ever since.
+In 1827, tea was discovered to have a caffeine of its own called "theine".
+It was soon realized that theine and the caffeine found in coffee were identical.
+Yet, tea drinkers and coffee drinkers experience stark differences in the effects of caffeine on the body and mind, and questions have surrounded the topic ever since.
 So, what really influences the disparities between tea and coffee?

 The first honorable mention is L-theanine.
 Though sometimes confused as a stimulant, L-theanine is an amino acid.
 Generally, amino acids have a calming effect on the brain, yet L-theanine has been shown to increase brain "alpha activity", hence, increasing brain awareness.
 L-theanine has also been shown to work synergistically with caffeine, improving motor functions.

 Next, are theobromine and theophylline.
 Found in tea at up to 4.4mg per cup, these are considered stimulants but don't affect the central nervous system.
 They have almost identical properties.

 The stimulants widen blood vessels, relax the bronchi muscles in the lungs, and lower blood pressure.

 Caffeine In Tea Vs Coffee